orangeduck/Python-xNormal/README.md

 The belows shows some more features.

 First the path is set.
-By default the wrapper assumes xNormal.exe is in the PATH variable.
+By default the wrapper assumes `xNormal.exe` is in the PATH variable.

-Seconly it generates a normal map with a switch coordinate system and an ao map with fewer rays and jitter.
+Secondly it generates a normal map with a switch coordinate system and an AO map with fewer rays and jitter.
 Finally is generates a convexity map.

 For a full list of options have a look in the source code where they are listed and easy to see.